sskpeng/RoboND-Perception-Project/writeup.md

 ## Exercise 1, 2 and 3 Pipeline Implemented:
 In the RoboND-Perception-Exercise repository, a static set of image data are provided to practice implementing the perception pipeline.
-In the first two exercieses, we implemented several perception filtering functions to segment RGB images.
+In the first two exercises, we implemented several perception filtering functions to segment RGB images.
 Then in the exercise 3, we use Support Vector Machine (SVM) to perform object recognition.

 Here is the original tabletop image.
 ![alt text][image1]